Why Use Backbone for Migrating to Jira Cloud?

 Moving your Jira instances from data center or server to Cloud can help you cut down IT infrastructure costs.
 It also leads to better security and reliability of operations and accelerates productivity.
-But the process is full of complexities and can turn into a long and rather confusing journey.
-A phased migration strategy, facilitated by Backbone Issue Sync for Jira, can help you circumvent the risks of a big-bang migration and facilitate an incident-free transition to the Cloud.
+But the process is full of complexities and can turn into a long and confusing journey.

 Migrate Jira Instances Without Any Data Losses

 After using the Atlassian migration tool to move your Jira instance from server/data center to Cloud, you can use Backbone to keep your instances in sync.
 Backbone can help break the process into phases or segments so it’s easier to track and predict problems and thus avoid any major errors and consequent data losses.
 The modular migration approach also ensures that you can seamlessly move to another platform without ever disrupting your workflow.